 Sales and Marketing

-The company has expanded throughout the Asia/Pacific region, primarily in China where it has five offices.
+DataCard's acquisition of Entrust was a bold stroke that expanded the offerings of both companies and their geographic reach.
+DataCard had expanded throughout the Asia/Pacific region, primarily in China where it has five offices.
 It has also expanded its operations in India (via a 2012 alliance with CardPro Solutions) and the UK (via a 2011 partnership with distributor DED Limited).
+Entrust brought operations in Argentina, Australia, Canada, Germany, India, Japan, the UK, and the US.

 In 2014 DataCard launched a new logistics and distribution center in Hong Kong, China.
 The new location allowed the company to confirm orders and respond to shipment status inquiries within local working time parameters without having to bridge the gap between time zones.
 (The company previously extended its reach in South America with the opening of a new office in Brazil in 2013.)